RayHightower/RayHightower.com/_posts/2023-06-08-10x-is-easier-than-2x.markdown

 How did Michelangelo become such a remarkable artist?
 The authors of _10x is Easier Than 2x_ assert that he did so through the 10x process, although he would not have called it that at the time.

 ### Reviewing the 80/20 Rule
-If you're in business, you already know the 80/20 rule, also known as the Pareto Principal.
+If you're in business, you already know the 80/20 rule, also known as the Pareto Principle.
 Italian economist Wilfredo Pareto observed that 80% of the land in Italy was owned by 20% of the families.
 The rule shows up in other large statistical samples.
 On most sales teams, managers observe that 80% of the sales are closed by 20% of the salespeople.
 And so on.

 Many business leaders find that 80% of our results are due to 20% of our actions.
 By way of example: It's usually more important to spend half an hour speaking face-to-face with a large client instead of spending an entire day sorting through files.
 The client conversation will likely lead to more revenue, while file sorting will only lead to a well-organized filing system.